 A substantial portion of the Company's operating expenses consist of research and development expenses incurred in connection with its clinical trials.
-See the Company's Consolidated Financial included in Item 8 of this Annual Report on Form 10-K.
+See the Company's Consolidated Financial included in Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2016, filed with the SEC on March 29, 2017.